Glipizide and Metformin

 Generic Name: Glipizide and Metformin (GLIP i zide & met FOR min)

-- Rarely, metformin may cause an acid health problem in the blood (lactic acidosis).
-The risk of lactic acidosis is higher in people with kidney problems and in people who take certain other drugs like topiramate.
-The risk is also higher in people with liver problems or heart failure, in older people (65 or older), or with alcohol use.
+- Rarely, metformin may cause an acid health problem (lactic acidosis).
+The risk is higher in people who have kidney problems, liver problems, heart failure, use alcohol, or take other drugs like topiramate.
+The risk is also higher in older people (65 or older) and in people who are having surgery, an exam or test with contrast, or other procedures.
 If lactic acidosis happens, it can lead to other health problems and can be deadly.
-Lab tests to check the kidneys may be done while taking glipizide and metformin.
-Talk with the doctor.
+Kidney tests may be done while taking glipizide and metformin.

 - Call your doctor right away if you have signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast or slow heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.